-An additional \$50 million in capital funding has been allocated in proportion to a board's relative share of provincial school renewal funding.
+An additional \$50 million in capital funding has been allocated in proportion to a board's relative share of provincial school renewal funding1.

-Each school board's School Renewal Investment is set out in the Grants for Student Needs - Legislative Grants for the 2020-2021 School Board Fiscal Year regulation.
+Each school board's School Renewal Investment is set out in the GSN regulation.

-&lt;sup>1 Only includes funding through the Base School Renewal and Enhanced Top-up for School Renewal components.
+1 Only includes funding through the Base School Renewal and Enhanced Top-up for School Renewal components.